 - Urban animals (such as squirrels) are sensitive to cues that inform them about levels of risk, allowing them to reduce costs by not over-reacting to innocuous stimuli, while ensuring that they are nevertheless reactive to genuinely threatening stimuli.
 Scicurious has produced a fantastic video ‘explaining’ the squirrel paper: Do-It-Yourself Science Zone – hunting squirrels for science

 - Ashleigh Wolfe called on the public to help fund her urban reptile research, using the crowdsourcing fundraising website Kickstarter to contribute towards raising more than $50,000.
-Thanks to the generous contributions of her supporters, Ash is now out tracking bobtails and dugites.
+Thanks to the generous contributions of her supporters, Ash tracked bobtails and dugites across Perth.
 Find out more:

 - Behaviour2015 Conference in Cairns on bird behaviour both in and out of urban areas in Western Australia Bird behaviour poster

 Bandicoots as urban engineers

 Urban animals also add significantly to our quality of life.
 For example, bandicoots are one of the only digging mammal species that have remained reasonably abundant across Australia.
 In southwest WA, quenda play a critical role in ecosystem regulation (Fleming et al 2014; Valentine et al 2017).
 As ecosystem engineers, they manipulate and move soil (biopedturbation) using their strong forefeet and claws as they forage for mycorrhizal fungi, invertebrates, tubers and seeds.
 It has been calculated that an individual quenda can create up to 45 pits and displace ~10 kg of soil per day (up to 3.9 tonnes of soil per year) (Valentine et al. 2013).